fghibellini/fp-antipatterns/patterns/business-logic-in-parsers.md

 ## DO

-Ideally you want to have different types for the data before and after the transformation
+Ideally you want to have different types for the data before and after the transformation (here languages with nominal types really shine).

 ## Why?